edbullen/DockerSpark245/README.md

 ## Data Folders ##

-Three shared cluster-wide folders are created on top of `/opt/workspace` at build time In the Spark Master Docker build:
+Three shared cluster-wide folders are created on top of `/opt/workspace` during the Docker build:
 + `/opt/workspace/events` - Spark history events
 + `/opt/workspace/datain` - source data for loading in to Spark jobs
 + `/opt/workspace/dataout`- output data from Spark jobs

 The data in these folders is persistent between container restarts and between Docker image rebuilds as it is located on the Docker `shared-workspace` volume.

 ## Compute and Memory Resources ##